CloudEngineHub/robomme_benchmark/readme.md

 ## 📢 Announcements

-[03/2026] We release RoboMME!
-It's a cognitively motivated large-scale robotic benchmark to accelerate research on memory-augmented manipulation, which spans 4 task suites with a total of 16 carefully designed tasks.
+[03/2026] We are thrilled to release RoboMME, the first large-scale robotic benchmark dedicated to memory-augmented manipulation!
+Spanning 4 cognitively motivated task suites with 16 carefully designed tasks, RoboMME pushes robots to remember, reason, and act.

 ## 📦 Installation